A Guide To Improving Your Page Load Speeds.February 10, 2020

 Many businesses may think that page load speeds are not very important, and why would they?
 Most of us these days have super fast broadband Internet, fibre optic is being rolled out and 4G provides users with speedy mobile Internet.
 So what does it matter if a webpage takes 0.5 milliseconds longer to load than others?
-Well for one, Google takes into consideration page loads speeds, and will rank websites with faster load speeds higher in their search rankings.
+Well for one, as Matthew Woodward states, Google takes into consideration page loads speeds, and will rank websites with faster load speeds higher in their search rankings.
 Major ecommerce giant Amazon, reported in 2006 that for each 100 milliseconds they speeded up their page load speeds, directly correlated in a 1% increase in overall sales.
 Interested now?
 We thought so, here are 11 ways to improve your websites page load speeds.

 1. Use a Content Delivery Network (CDN)